12 Department Stores And Supermarkets We Used To Visit And Why They Disappeared

 According to this post on Lowyat and Bloomberg, Fajar Retail Enterprise Sdn.
 Bhd. was a previous subsidiary of departmental chain, The Store - which still exists today.

-According to Bloomberg, Fajar Retail Enterprise Sdn.
+Bloomberg reported that Fajar Retail Enterprise Sdn.
 Bhd. went out of business on 16 May, 2007.

 2. Makro Cash and Carry